 Constitutional Rights Foundation: Spring 2004, 20:2, “How Women Won the Right to Vote.”
 Accessed 8/25/2020.

 King County Parcel Viewer: Put in an address and click through to “property detail” to see the build date, land data, and a photo of the house.
-On the right margin of the page is the tab for plat maps.
+On the right margin of the page is the link to open the plat maps.

-Seattle Civil Rights and Labor History Project: An example of employment policy during economic depression: In 1936 the University of Washington began firing married female staff members.
+Seattle Civil Rights and Labor History Project: An example of employment policy during economic depression: In 1936 the University of Washington began firing married female staff members and either closing the jobs or putting men in place.

 Seattle Now and Then: Lost Landmarks at Pier 51: column by Seattle historian Paul Dorpat tells of the 1962 World’s Fair attractions, the Polynesian restaurant and the Skagit Belle sternwheeler.